spe-uob/2021-EdgeCompute-AirPollutionDataPlatform/docs/setup_ckan.md

 which would create the Reading Units and the Necessary Fields

 ## Setup CronJobs

+Now to fetch the data from the websites, we utilise cronjob to run the scripts.
+Before copy and pasting, please do change the username or make sure that location of the scripts is correct.

 ```shell
 30 3 * * 0 > /home/ubuntu/AirPollutionDataPlatform/ckan_data_imports/logs/ckan.import.default.log